wrossmorrow/machtests/README.md

 YENTESTS_INFLUXDB_PWD=
 ```

-See the comments in `.env.template` for more information.
+See the comments in `.env.template` for more information and definitions.

 ## Creating the sqlite3 database